thalytasousa/thalytasousa/README.md

 ## :earth_americas: 👋 Hello!
 Welcome to my Github profile.
 ### My name is Thalyta Mendonça!

-- :books: I'm Electronic Engineering student
+- :books: I'm an Electronic Engineer.
 - 💻 I'm SRE at Zé Delivery.

 ## Skills